zigius/docs/content/docs/reference/pkg/kubernetes/discovery/v1beta1/endpointslice.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The name of this port.
+    <dd>The name of this port.
 All ports in an EndpointSlice must have a unique name.
 If the EndpointSlice is dervied from a Kubernetes service, this corresponds to the Service.ports[].name.
 Name must either be an empty string or pass DNS_LABEL validation: * must be no more than 63 characters long. * must consist of lower case alphanumeric characters or '-'. * must start and end with an alphanumeric character.
-Default is empty string.{{% /md %}}</dd>
+Default is empty string.</dd>

     <dt class="property-optional"
             title="Optional">